 Special teams play is inconsistent at best and frightful at worst.The offense looks dangerous one week and stagnant the next.

 The defense remains, by far, the strength of the team, but continues to give up too many big plays.

 Hawkins doesn`t do himself any favors with hokie coaching decisions such as attempting 2-point conversions for no good reason in the first quarter of a home game.
-Maybe he could sell it if it came on the road where he has won twice in his time guiding the Buffs.

 It doesn`t help that Minnesota fired coach Tim Brewster over the weekend.
 Brewster was hired a year after Hawkins and won only four fewer games, yet leadership there decided it was time for him to go after the Gophers began this season 1-6 with the latest loss coming to Purdue.